Pacific Grand

 No analysis available

 There is strong repeated evidence of card/fob-based access control for the building.
-The listings specifically mention key fob entry and keyed elevators, which supports a security card system.
+The remarks specifically mention keyed elevators and key fob access, which clearly support this feature.

 I searched for explicit references to security patrol, roving security, or patrol service.
-While the building clearly has security presence, the remarks do not confirm a patrol function, so this remains unsupported.
+The building clearly has security presence, but the public remarks do not say there is a security patrol program.

 No analysis available